Characters: Avatar: The Last Airbender: The Fire Nation

 - Creepy Twins: At first.
 In their last few appearances, they become comic relief.

 - Even Evil Has Standards: When Azula started going crazy, they did their best to stop Azula from going overboard.
+It made things worse.

 - Evil Old Folks: Or devout patriots to an evil society.